 It might not have the bars of Koh Phi Phi, or the rustic shophouses of Koh Lanta, but tiny Bamboo Island is proof that size isn’t everything.
 Perhaps Krabi’s most postcard-worthy island, Bamboo Island boasts some of the most pristine beaches in Thailand.
 It’s every bit as enticing in real life as the photos make out.
 Bring your snorkelling mask as it is encircled by coral reefs.
 Sadly, there’s nowhere to stay on the island – but it’s well worth a day trip.

-With little more than wooden beachfront bungalows to stay in on the island, Koh Jum is a thrownback as far as Thai islands are concerned, and is one of those islands that you’ll want to visit before they become wildly popular in the next few years.
-With practically-deserted beaches that are relaxing, calm and beautiful in equal measure, it’s the perfect place for beach bums and nature lovers alike to call home for a few days.
-Throw in a number of small restaurants serving authentic local dishes, as well as the odd few beachfront shacks well stocked in cold beers, and you just might not want to go home.
+If it’s fair to describe Koh Lanta as relatively under-visited, then, by comparison, Koh Jum is practically undiscovered.
+With little more than wooden beachfront bungalows to stay in on the island, Koh Jum is a genuine throwback as far as Thai islands are concerned.
+Stroll along the practically deserted beaches – it’s a great place to escape the crowds.
+Throw in a handful of small restaurants serving authentic local dishes, as well as a few beachfront shacks well-stocked with ice-cold beers and you just might not want to go home.

 The first thing you’ll notice about Koh Pak Bia is its peculiar shape.
 It comprises a large, dome-shaped forest connected to a much smaller rocky outcrop by a sandy peninsula.
 The shallow water and abundant marine life flourishing around the coral reef make it a perfect spot for swimming and snorkelling, plus it’s wonderfully uncrowded.
 The best way to reach Koh Pak Bia is via a private long-tail boat – it takes about 45 from Ao Nang or 20 minutes by speedboat.